nikita4512/LeetCode/README.md

-This repository LeetCode's problem along with their implementation.
+This repository contains LeetCode's problem along with their implementation.
 Happy Coding!